hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>NACL - Network Access Control Lists</summary>

 - Description
-	- It is a security feature that operates at Layer 4 of the OSI model (Transport Layer: TCP/UDP and below)
+	- It's a security feature that operates at Layer 4 of the OSI model (Transport Layer: TCP/UDP and below)
 	- It impacts traffic crossing the boundary of a subnet
 	- It doesn't impact traffic local to a subnet: Communications between 2 instances inside a subnet aren't impacted
 	- It acts FIRST before Security Groups: if an IP is denied, it won't reach security group
-	- It is stateless
+	- It's stateless
 	- It includes Rules:
 		- There're 2 sets of rules: Inbound and Outbound rules
 		- They're explicitly allow or deny traffic based on: traffic Type (protocol), Ports (or range), Source (or Destination)